-Lost and found articles are placed on the table by the front entrance.
-Parents and students are urged to check the table for lost articles.
-Please put your child's name on all personal items.
-Our best effort will be made to return lost items to their owner.
-Items left after school is out in June will be donated.
+Lost and found articles are placed in the designated lockers near the main office..
+Parents and children are urged to check the box for lost articles.
+Please put your child's name on personal items.as every effort will be made to return lost items to their owner.
+Items left after school is out in June are donated.